AtonixCorp/atonixcorp-platform/AWS-REMOVAL-SUMMARY.md

    git checkout HEAD~1 -- terraform/aws/
    ```

-All AWS components have been successfully removed from your AtonixCorp Platform project! 🎉
+All AWS components have been successfully removed from your AtonixCorp Platform project!
+[SUCCESS]